 Benefit Description You pay After the calendar year deductible Professional Services (cont.)
-High Option Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient \$10 per visit (No Deductible) treatment in a provider's office or other professional setting • Electroconvulsive therapy Diagnostics High Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner Nothing, if you receive these services during your office visit: otherwise \$10 per visit.
-Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility High Option Inpatient services provided and billed by a hospital or other covered facility \$250 per admission Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Outpatient hospital or other covered facility High Option Outpatient services provided and billed by a hospital or other covered facility \$250 per admission.
-Services in approved treatment programs, such as partial hospitalization, half-way house, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment Not Covered High Option Services that are not part of a preauthorized approved treatment plan
+High Option Electroconvulsive therapy Your cost-sharing responsibilities are no greater than for other illnesses or conditions. \$35 per office visit 20% of allowable charge after deductible for services performed at a hospital or facility.
+Diagnostics High Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility \$35 per office visit 20% of allowable charge after deductible for services performed at a hospital or facility.
+Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility High Option Inpatient services provided and billed by a hospital or other covered \$35 per office visit facility Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services 20% of allowable charge after deductible for services performed at a hospital or facility.
+Outpatient hospital or other covered facility High Option Outpatient services provided and billed by a hospital or other covered facility • Services in approved treatment programs, such as partial hospitalization, half-way house, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment \$35 per office visit 20% of allowable charge after deductible for services performed at a hospital or facility.